Duzz/lswebhomework3/README.md

 ```

-My name is:
+My name is: Timothy

-I like to:
+I like to: Write Code.

-I'm learning:
+I'm learning: Python Java Script HTML CSS and GIT

 ```